 Award: Recipients of this scholarship will be awarded $3,000 toward their tuition, and have the ability to renew it over four years.
 This financial opportunity can be combined with other scholarships, which means a Christ-centered education is within reach.

-- Be an incoming, traditional undergraduate high school or transfer students as of Fall 2020.
+- Be an incoming, traditional undergraduate or transfer student

 Anderson University is on a mission to educate students for lives of faith and service, offering more than 60 undergraduate majors, 30 three-year degrees, 20 NCAA Division III intercollegiate sports, alongside adult and graduate programs.
 The private, liberal arts institution is fully accredited and recognized among top colleges for its business, computer science, cybersecurity, dance, engineering, nursing, and teacher education programs.
 Anderson University was established in 1917 in Anderson, Indiana, by the Church of God.